dujanhung/evtsbx-mod-template/README.md

 # usage

 - open GitHub in web browser (eg. `Chrome`, `Edge`, `Opera`, etc.)
-- click "use this template" to copy this repo.
+- click "use this template" to copy this repo as yours.
-- made
+- make changes to your repo.
+- validate files with GHA via "run" button or pull requests.
+- export repo with GHA via "run" button.

 ___